Yoochang-Kim/TrackMyHopper/README.md

 # Track My Hopper

-A timetable app for the University of Tasmania's shuttle bus service, Unihopper.
+A Tracking app for the University of Tasmania's shuttle bus service, Unihopper.

 ## Getting Started